Last updated: May 2026

 7. Climb the spire church for the best views of Copenhagen

-I think of it as a the spire church but in reality it's called Church of Our Saviour.
-But whatever you want to call it, this unique church provides the best views of Copenhagen if you ask me, so I would definitely recommended heading up to take in the views – if you’re not too afraid of heights!
+I think of it as the spire church but in reality it's called Church of Our Saviour.
+But whatever you want to call it, this unique church provides the best views of Copenhagen if you ask me, so I would definitely recommend heading up to take in the views, if you're not too afraid of heights!

 For more information, see: Vor Frelsers Kirke